MicrosoftDocs/learn/learn-pr/azure/deploy-microsoft-purview-scan-data-resources/includes/9-register-and-scan-excercise.md

     :::image type="content" source="../media/6-register-and-scan-exercise/02.28-scan-run.png" alt-text="Screenshot of the Review your scan page with the Save and Run button highlighted at the bottom of the page.":::

-1. To monitor the progress of the scan run, select **View Details**.
+1. To monitor the progress of the scan run, select **View Details** under your data source in the data map.

     :::image type="content" source="../media/6-register-and-scan-exercise/02.29-sources-details.png" alt-text="Screenshot of the Microsoft Purview governance portal with the data map selected in the left menu, then sources.
 Sources is open to the map view, and the View Details button is highlighted on the tile of the data source we registered and scanned in the previous steps.":::